eamsdev/MiniBlog/src/assets/posts/4_20230312_Event_Sourcing.md

-Event sourcing is a powerful pattern for building a resilient and scalable applications, especially in use cases where maintaining a complete and accurate audit trail of events is essential.
+Event sourcing is a powerful pattern for building resilient and scalable applications, especially in use cases where maintaining a complete and accurate audit trail of events is essential.
 In this article, we will explore the process of building an event sourcing micro framework, using EventStoreDB as the event store.

 The following diagram (the dashed lines) is what we will be building.